Kshitij-Banerjee/Blog/_posts/2017-01-24-The-Laptop-Setup.markdown

 I've always invested in setting up my laptop so that I can be the most effecient at it (considering that I would be spending an enormous time at it).
 Here are some tools and tricks that I find priceless to my productivity.

+_{Note:}_ Throughout the way, I'll be linking to the official installation / setup guides for the detailed installation instructions rather than copying them here.
+Do open them in a new tab and continue from where you left.

 # 0 - The Prerequisites
 - - - - - - - - - - - - -